 Hercules was awarded the Victory and British medals and 15 Star.

 Hercules’ elder sister, Nora, was married at St Mary’s Church, Datchet, in August 1917.
 During the war, Nora was working in a French hospital.
 She was married while she was home on leave.
 Her husband, Lieut T F Cope, RNAS, was a member of Sir Ernest Shackleton’s Expedition to the South Pole.
-(In 1915, Tatler had announced Nora’s engagement to another soldier, George Montagu Parkin, 2nd North Midland Brigade, Royal Field Artillery.
-It’s possible that he, too, lost his life in WWI although further research is needed here.)
+(In 1915, Tatler had announced Nora’s engagement to another soldier, George Montagu Parkin, 2nd North Midland Brigade, Royal Field Artillery, who survived WWI.)

 Lord and Lady Rosmead don’t appear to have stayed in the village long after Hercules’ death.
 They were not listed in the local directories for 1920.
 In 1919, Dod’s Parliamentary Companion listed a London address for Lord Rosmead, of 10 West Bolton Gardens, W5, but it wasn’t unusual to have a home in London and one in the country.
 When Lady Rosmead applied for her son’s medals in 1921, she gave her address as 24 St George’s Square, London SW1.

 (We don’t yet know whether Lord and Lady Rosmead maintained any connections with Westmeath or whether they knew another Datchet soldier, Leslie Nugent, the grandson of the Earl of Westmeath.)